-- For details, refer to the manual for the connected command option module. - <Notes> - Warnings are detected for overtravel in the same direction as the reference. - Warnings are not detected for overtravel in the reverse direction from the reference.
-Example: A warning will not be output for a forward reference even if the N-OT signal (reverse run prohibited) turns ON. - A warning can be detected in either the forward or reverse direction, when there is no reference. - A warning will not be detected when the servomotor power is OFF even if overtravel occurs. - A warning will not be detected when the servomotor power changes from OFF to ON even if overtravel status exists. - The warning can be cleared with the alarm clear command regardless of the servo ON/OFF status or the status of the overtravel signal. - If the warning is cleared with the alarm clear command during overtravel status, a warning will not be detected again until the overtravel status has been cleared.
+- <Notes> - Warnings are detected for overtravel in the same direction as the reference. - Warnings are not detected for overtravel in the reverse direction from the reference.
+Example: A warning will not be output for a forward reference even if the N-OT signal (reverse run prohibited) turns ON. - A warning can be detected in either the forward or reverse direction, when there is no reference. - A warning will not be detected when the servomotor power is OFF even if overtravel occurs. - A warning will not be detected when the servomotor power changes from OFF to ON even if overtravel status exists. - To clear the overtravel warning, send a Clear Warning or Alarm command (ALM_CLR) regardless of the status of the servomotor power and the overtravel signal.
+If the warning is cleared by this method during an overtravel state, the occurrence of the warning will not be indicated until the overtraveling is corrected and reset. - The overtravel warning will be detected when the software limit is in effect.